ksrajput0494/ksrajput0494.github.io/README.md

 -	Configured Manual merge tasks to show tasks in UI for data stewards to approve.
 -	Configured Survivorship rules for the attributes and source systems

+### CIMB
+####  Domain: - Customer 360
+####  Project Description: - CIMB needs to consolidate customer and organization records within its existing system.
+Additionally, they require a structured business approval process for any modifications to organization and person records to ensure compliance and accuracy.
+Furthermore, CIMB aims to represent its organization data in hierarchies, enabling more structured and data-driven business decisions.
+This hierarchical representation will provide a clearer view of relationships within the organization, facilitating a more linear and informed decision-making process.
+####  Responsibilities:
+-	Created Implementation documents.
+-	Created ETL Mapping documents.
+-	Create reference entity/ Lov documents for all entities
+-	Configured Data models along with reference entities.
+-	Supported ActiveVos development for one step approval and email notification.
+-	Took requirements and developed UserExit use cases and debugging.
+-	Implemented Hierarchy, Networks and relationships.
+-	Configured match and merge rules.
+-	Configured New entities in UI for data stewardship.
+-	Configured Manual merge tasks to show tasks in UI for data stewards to approve.
+-	Configured Survivorship rules for the attributes and source systems

+### Saudia
+####  Domain: - Customer 360
+####  Project Description: - POV for showing business values buy combining data from multiple source systems and deduplicating data across systems.
+####  Responsibilities:
+-	Worked with customers for initial workshops to understand requirements.
+-	Worked with customers and partners to gain pain points and issues with exisiting system,
+-	Created  initial requirement documents and ppts.